 Scientists have developed a new vaccine against bacterial infections in farmed Pangasius catfish.
 The vaccine protects against two common bacterial diseases: BNP and MAS.
 You may know BNP as White Spot and MAS as Red Spot.
 Tests show it prevents more than 70% of these diseases.
 The vaccine is still being tested and might be available to you in the future.

 Many farmers in your area use antibiotics for these diseases.
 Each treatment seems cheap, but you often need to treat your fish many times, so the costs add up.
 More importantly, antibiotics don’t work very well.
 Less than 10% of fish treated with antibiotics typically survive a severe disease outbreak.
 This means most fish die even after many treatments.
 By contrast, vaccines cost more at first, but they protect your fish much better.
 With this new vaccine, more than 70% of vaccinated fish survive disease outbreaks.
-This means fewer dead fish and more money for you over time
+This means fewer dead fish and more money for you over time.

 Treatment Message 2 (Side Effects – Compared to Antibiotics)